leed-jimin/stackline-assess/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### Redux

+I'm not as familiar with redux so I did some quick research and tried to implement in a separate branch.

+Try it out if you have time:

+### `git checkout redux-maybe`
+### repeat steps from above

 ## Enhancements(that I would've added)

 - Mobile Responsiveness